Join a Program

 • Time Frame: At least three hours/week over 12 weeks; February-May, September-December

-IIE’s HIVER develops intercultural communication, problem-solving, and leadership skills among a diverse group of students at participating universities in the United States and Middle East and North Africa.
+IIE’s HIVER develops interpersonal communication, problem-solving, and leadership skills among students at participating universities in the United States and Middle East and North Africa.
 Learn more.

 • Participant Age Group: Undergraduate, Graduate